Teena Marie: 1991–2002: Hiatus and Passion Play and Black Rain

-2004–2010: La Doña to Congo Square
+2003–2010: La Doña to Congo Square

 After a ten-year hiatus from the music industry, Teena Marie returned to her musical career by signing with the Classics sub-label of the successful hip-hop label, Cash Money Records.
-She released her eleventh album, La Doña, in 2004, and follow up Sapphire, in 2006.
-La Doña became a gold-certified success (and the highest-charting album of her career, peaking at No. 6 on the Billboard 200 chart) on the basis of the Al Green-sampled "I'm Still in Love" (#23 R&B, No. 70 Pop) and a duet with Gerald Levert, "A Rose by Any Other Name".
+She released the album La Doña in 2004, and follow up Sapphire in 2006.
+La Doña became a gold-certified success, and the highest-charting album of her career, peaking at No. 6 on the Billboard 200 chart, on the basis of the Al Green-sampled "I'm Still in Love" (#23 R&B, No. 70 Pop) and "A Rose by Any Other Name", a duet with Gerald Levert.

 The Sapphire album peaked at No. 24 on the Billboard 200 chart, yielding yet another "R&B" Top-40 hit, "Ooh Wee" (#32).
-Sapphire also reunited Teena (on "God Has Created" and "Cruise Control") with Smokey Robinson, one of her musical idols.
-Teena Marie parted ways with Ca$h Money records after the release of Sapphire.
+Sapphire reunited Teena with Smokey Robinson, one of her musical idols, on "God Has Created" and "Cruise Control".
+Teena Marie parted ways with Cash Money records after the release of Sapphire.

 On September 19, 2008, Teena Marie performed in concert at B.B.
 King's Blues Club in New York City.
-She took this time to play a couple of finished tracks from her upcoming album, Congo Square, and received a positive response from the audience.
+She took this time to play a couple of finished tracks from her upcoming album Congo Square and received a positive response from the audience.
 Congo Square was released on June 9, 2009, on Stax/Concord Records.
 Teena Marie has described the album as "personal and spiritual", and indicated that it was more jazz-influenced than most of her previous work.

-"Can't Last a Day", a duet with Faith Evans, leaked to the Internet in March 2009.
-Teena Marie says of Evans, "It was after I had recorded the song ("Can't Last a Day") I got the idea to put Faith on it.
+In March 2009, "Can't Last a Day", a duet with Faith Evans, leaked to the Internet.
+Teena Marie says of Evans: "It was after I had recorded the song ("Can't Last a Day") I got the idea to put Faith on it.
 I've always loved Faith and her vocal style.
 She reminds me of me.
 Her correlation with Biggie – having a career with him and without him – reminds me of me and Rick.
 I feel like she's a younger me.
 Of the younger ladies, she's the one I love most."